AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 {sample}WD\_Data\_from\_XML\_02{sample}

-## Data Serialization
+## Serialization

 Predefined settings from JS format can be serialized into XML format for the sake of convenient in future usage.
-Method **.toXml()** transfers current chart settings into JSON object.
-This method creates a string, that contains all possible methods and parameters of the chart in XML format.
+Method **.toXml()** transfers current chart settings into XML string.
+This string contains all possible methods and parameters of the chart in XML format.

 {sample}WD\_Data\_from\_XML\_13{sample}

+**Note:** When label or tooltip text formatting function is redefined in JavaScript code - it can't be serialized.

 ## Settings